amzy31/CharlexOS/README.md

 # 🖥️ Charlex Management Panel (CharleX MP)

-A simple web-based managment system simulation.
+A simple web-based management system simulation.
 Built with Python 🐍 and Flask 🌐.
 Easy to use, open source, and focused on simplicity and libertarian liberty.
-SIMPLE UNIX MANAGMENT PANEL WITH shell without any waranty just made with <3 for open-source fucking GNU/Linux community!
+A simple UNIX management panel with shell, created with love for the open-source GNU/Linux community!

 Creator: Aamin Azimi (AMZY31)